EarlyClues/ShadeCoin/README.md

 Getting Started
 ===============

 Welcome to ShadeCoin.
-We pride ourselves on a lightweight, dynamic, easy-to-uer codebase which can handle all the needs of even the most demanding alternative currency netizen.
+We pride ourselves on a lightweight, dynamic, easy-to-use codebase which can handle all the needs of even the most demanding alternative currency netizen.
 The full specturem of our ShadeCoin Public API is contained within, but with jut a few lines of [OpenQNL](http://github/com/EarlyClues/OpenQNL) *anyone* can instantly have their overnight deposit box mining ShadeCoin on `sleep()`.

 Installation
 ============